nicodewet/template-spring-boot-oauth2-wso2-is/README.md

     SecurityContext 'org.springframework.security.core.context.SecurityContextImpl@fbdb8794: Authentication: org.springframework.security.oauth2.provider.OAuth2Authentication@fbdb8794: Principal: unknown; Credentials: [PROTECTED]; Authenticated: true; Details: remoteAddress=0:0:0:0:0:0:0:1, sessionId=<SESSION>, tokenType=BearertokenValue=<TOKEN>; Granted Authorities: ROLE_USER' stored to HttpSession: 'org.apache.catalina.session.StandardSessionFacade@2f54bded

-This is a known issue that stems from a WSO2 IS bug and a solution will be added here in time.
+This is a known issue that stems from a [WSO2 IS 5.1.0 bug](https://wso2.org/jira/browse/IDENTITY-4250) and a workaround will be added here in time.
 The bug relates to the response to the HTTP GET request to https://localhost:9444/oauth2/userinfo?schema=openid appearing as follows in the response body.

     {"sub":"nicodewet@carbon.super"}